Making context matter

 I love the moment when I see a light bulb go off in someone’s eyes.
 That moment when they see the potential, even if they haven’t worked out every step that they have to take to get there.
 When they see that they could save themselves time with some email management or track team tasks using Planner.
-Or when they see the benefits of connecting to others outside their immediate network with the help from Yammer.
+When they see the benefits of connecting to others outside their immediate network with the help of Yammer.

 I love it more when I see people timidly coming into a room because they didn’t feel confident about technology, leave the room and start sharing the knowledge with other team members.
 Because it was real.
-Because it solved their problems.
-Because we took the time to make it relevant to them.
+It solved their problems and because we took the time to make it relevant to them.